 Spilled paint on a modern polyester finish can be removed with solvent without any harm.
 Just don't rub too hard as it will scratch the finish.

 For Guitars with vintage value there is only one choice and that's adhesive backed Copper foil (available from Allparts Part #EP 4991 Copper Shielding Tape 12" x 12" - see links page).
 This does not change the guitar in any permanent way and therefore the guitar will retain it's originality should the foil be removed.
 Aluminum foil is not suitable since it is very difficult to solder.
 First clean the surfaces to be stuck to with a clean cloth damp with solvent such as White Spirit, Mineral turps or other non-agressive type solvent that won't harm nitro-celluose finishes.
 Then cut the foil to fit neatly onto the floor of the various cavities and stick in place.
-Next cut some foil into strips .6" (15mm) wide for the sides of the cavities.
-You don't want the foil to come all the way up the side of the pickup cavity as this may minutely affect the sound of some regular single coil pickups (not Kinman's because they have immunity to outside capacative influences), in any case shielding full depth offers no advantage.
+Next cut some foil into strips .6" (15mm) wide for the sides of the cavities, shielding full depth offers no advantage.
 Next; solder the floor piece and side pieces together with a blob at intervals of 1 or 2 " (25 - 50mm), just enough to stop it coming adrift should the adhesive backing fail.
 To prevent accidental shorting of the output socket terminals to the shielding cover the wall of the cavity with some kind of sticky tape.
 Ordinary household tape will do.
 Same applies to the wall adjacent to the selector switch terminals.
 Connect the output socket cavity shielding and main control cavity shielding with a tube of copper foil fashioned by forming it around a drinking straw (or similar object).
-Insert this tube into the drilled connecting hole.
+Insert this tube into the drilled connecting tunnel.
 Splay the ends out and solder each end to the two cavity shieldings.
 Ground the completed shielding with a wire soldered to the copper and connected to the back of the volume pot (central ground point).
 Most pickguards require shielding only as a cap over the main control cavity (see strange noises below).
 This can be of adhesive backed Aluminum foil as it doesn't have to be soldered.
 It is grounded by virtue of pressure contact with the controls.
 When completed check for continuity with a multimeter between all the various sections of copper foil fitted to the body cavities.
 You will get a ZERO ohms reading if all is in order.

 Once in a while I receive mail from distressed players saying they have a scratchy noise when their fingers rub on the pickguard.
 This is static electricity and can be cured by applying Aluminum or Copper foil to the entire rear of the pickguard but allowing a 1/4" (6mm) border around the pickups.
 The foil should be adhesive backed and stuck to the pickguard.
 It should also be grounded by contact with the volume pot so be sure to remove any surface coatings (clear lacquer) that Aluminum foil often has to protect it from oxidation.